zaiisao/Documentation/en/faqs/recording_video_profile.md

 In the composite recording mode, you can set the video profile (resolution, frame rate, and bitrate) by the `mixResolution` parameter.
 We recommend setting the video profile according to the table below.

 > We recommend setting the recording resolution lower than the aggregate reoslution of the video streams, otherwise the recorded video might be blurry.
+> Agora only supports the following frame rates: 1 fps, 7 fps, 10 fps, 15 fps, 24 fps, 30 fps, and 60 fps.
+The default value is 15 fps.
+If you set other frame rates, the SDK uses the default value.

 | Resolution (width x height) | Frame rate (fps) | Base bitrate (Kbps, for Communication) | Live bitrate (Kbps, for Live Broadcast) |
 | --------------------------- | ---------------- | -------------------------------------- | --------------------------------------- |